 Palm Oil Deforestation: Economic and Environmental Consequences

-Palm oil deforestation destroys critical habitats for endangered species like orangutans and tigers, destroys the livelihoods of indigenous communities, and quickens climate change by releasing massive amounts of carbon dioxide.
+It does not stop there, it destroys the livelihoods of communities and affects climate change by releasing large amounts of carbon dioxide.

 Related: Palm Oil Value Chain